veebch/thedailygrind/README.md

 # Contributing to the Code

+This code is very inelegant.
 If you look at this and feel like you can make it better please fork the repository and use a feature branch.
 Pull requests are welcome and encouraged.

 If you have some coffee expertise that you think could be embedded in the code then raise an issue on GitHub or mail us.